Kip Siegel

 Keeve Milton (Kip) Siegel (January 9, 1924 – March 14, 1975) was an American physicist.
 He was a professor of electrical engineering at the University of Michigan in Ann Arbor, MI, and the founder of Conductron Corporation, a high-tech producer of electronic equipment which was absorbed by McDonnell Douglas Corporation; KMS Industries and KMS Fusion.
-KMS Fusion was the first and only private sector company to pursue controlled thermonuclear fusion research through use of laser technology.
+KMS Fusion was the first private sector company to pursue controlled thermonuclear fusion energy production through use of laser technology.

 Early life

 Keeve Milton Siegel was born on January 9, 1924, in New York City to David Porter Siegel, Chief of the Criminal Division of the US Attorney's office for the Southern District of New York, and Rose Siegel (née Jelin).
 His uncle, Isaac Siegel, was a member of Congress.

 He graduated from Rensselaer Polytechnic Institute in 1948 with a Bachelor of Science degree.
 He joined Michigan's Upper Atmospheric Physics Group, which had been set up that year, as a research associate and became the head of the group a year later.
 He continued in this position until early 1952, by which time he had completed his Master of Science degree from RPI (1950).
 Due to the importance of their work to what would become NORAD, it was renamed the Theory and Analysis Group in early 1952.
 Siegel chaired the Organizing Committee of the URSI-sponsored Symposium on Electromagnetic Wave Theory held at the University of Michigan, 20–25 June 1955.
 In June 1957, he became professor of electrical engineering.
 At the end of 1960 he started a company, Conductron, initially while continuing to head the laboratory, but resigned as head later in 1961.